jyuill/proj-r-github/README.md

 Options:

 * Select Stage and Commit.
 This will capture the code with conflict identified.
 Can then edit the file to resolve the conflict manually.
 Stage > Commit.
+* Select Revert to roll back changes on remote file and keep current version of local file.
+Commit (even though will look empty).
+PUSH.

 #### Files conflict between local and remote and you want to keep local

+1. PULL - identify conflict
+2. Diff > Revert
+3. Commit > PUSH

 #### Files conflict between local and remote and you want to keep remote

-#### Files conflict between local and remote and you want to figure out what the conflicts are

 ### General